dotnet/docs/docs/standard/base-types/composite-formatting.md

 #### .NET

-Starting with .NET Core 3.0, escaped braces around a format item is supported.
+Braces can be escaped around a format item.
 For example, consider the format item `{{{0:D}}}`, which is intended to display an opening brace, a numeric value formatted as a decimal number, and a closing brace.
 The format item is interpreted in the following manner:

 1. The first two opening braces (`{{`) are escaped and yield one opening brace.
 1. The next three characters (`{0:`) are interpreted as the start of a format item.